fkr4eng/stafo/data/prompt01_template.md

     - formalized assertion:
         - <condition2>
         - // same as for the premise: The condition can consist of (nested) 'OR' and 'AND'-blocks.

+### References to Complex Formalized Statements

+It might be desirable to reference a Complex Formalized Statements in a later statement.
+This can be done as in the following example:

+- There is an equation:
+    - full source code: $a^2 + b^2 = c^2$.
+    - reference: 'ref_eq1'
+- 'ref_eq1' is associated to 'Pythagorean theorem'

 ## Expressions